-Please contact Katie Upton if you have any comments, suggestions or complaints.
+Please contact Sharan Dewgun if you have any comments, suggestions or complaints.
 We take complaints very seriously.

 If you are unhappy with our response or if you need any advice you should contact the Information Commissioner’s Office (ICO).
 Their telephone number is 0303 123 1113, you can also chat online with an advisor.
 The ICO can investigate your claim and take action against anyone who’s misused personal data.
 You can also visit their website for information on how to make a data protection complaint.

 You can also use these contact details to request copies of the following practice policies or procedures:

 The practice keeps records of your name, address, date of birth and details of any health problems as well as details of your dental treatment and details about your family.
 We keep this information so that we can provide you with the best dental care.
 Your personal information is kept very confidentially and securely.

 We only use your personal information so we can give you the best dental care and for sending reminders to you.

 We only pass your personal information to another dentist, doctor or hospital if you have a problem that needs their special skills and you need to go and see them.
 We will not give your information to anyone else unless the law allows us to or we have to provide it for legal reasons.